-- Learning objectives are displayed and discussed. - Differentiated success criteria are displayed and included on planning. - Our pupils work is regularly marked to show next steps and identify misconceptions. - Our pupils receive regular feedback, both verbally and in writing about their achievements and next steps in their work. - We strive to ensure that all our pupils know their 'next step' skill target in English and Maths and understand how to evidence it in their work. - Targets are reviewed regularly, and children are taught how to monitor and evaluate their work and the work of others. - Pupils have access to work that shows how their 'next step' skill looks in writing /maths - Working walls are used in every classroom and are easily accessed by our pupils. - Stuck Pits are used to support pupils to become more independent with their learning, when they meet a problem. - A variety of technology is available to support teaching and learning. - All classes are supported by teaching assistants for both academic and emotional needs.
+- Learning objectives are displayed and discussed. - Differentiated success criteria are displayed and included on planning. - Our pupil's work is regularly marked to show next steps and identify misconceptions. - Our pupils receive regular feedback, both verbally and in writing about their achievements and next steps in their work. - We strive to ensure that all our pupils know their 'next step' skill target in English and Maths and understand how to evidence it in their work. - Targets are reviewed regularly, and children are taught how to monitor and evaluate their work and the work of others. - Pupils have access to work that shows how their 'next step' skill looks in writing /maths - Working walls are used in every classroom and are easily accessed by our pupils. - 'Stuck Pits' are used to support pupils to become more independent with their learning, when they meet a problem. - A variety of technology is available to support teaching and learning. - All classes are supported by teaching assistants for both academic and emotional needs.

-by the use of technology for example:
+- Independent pupil learning is supported by the use of technology for example:

 - Computers

 - Dictaphones (microphones)

-- Talking tins
+- \circ Talking tins

 - o iPads

-support for our pupils and their families.
+we can provide the most appropriate support for our pupils and their families.